apc-llc/nvcc-llvm-ir/README.md

 ## Final credits

-This library has been developed for the purpose of software interoperability and used in compilation of [https://github.com/apc-llc/sixtrack](CERN SixTrack application).
+This library has been developed for the purpose of software interoperability and used in compilation of [CERN SixTrack application](https://github.com/apc-llc/sixtrack).